-Pupils in the EYFS learn through a combination of self-chosen and teacher led activities.
-Selfchosen work is open-ended with pupils working within the seven areas of learning at a pace and level suitable to their individual ability.
+Pupils in the EYFS learn through a combination of self-chosen and teacher-led activities.
+Self-chosen work is open-ended with pupils working within the seven areas of learning at a pace and level suitable to their individual ability.
 Staff will support and extend this learning through observation and questioning.
-During teacher led activities, pupils are sometimes grouped.
-Support is given to those needing additional support and extension activities are given to more able pupils who need to be challenged.
-Pupils needing support with letter sounds and numbers are identified early on and are given additional 1:1 or small group support by the Learning Support Team.
+During teacher-led activities, pupils are sometimes grouped.
+Support is provided for those needing additional support and extension activities are given to more able pupils who need to be challenged.
+Pupils needing support with letter sounds and numbers are identified early on and are given additional 1:1 or small group within the classroom setting with additional support given by the Learning Support Team if needed.
 Their progress is monitored on an ongoing basis.